OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Google recommends not using these identifiers unless the application is at a high risk.

-For pre-Android c devices, you can request the serial as follows:
+For Android devices before Android 8.0 (API level 26), you can request the serial as follows:

 ```java
    String serial = android.os.Build.SERIAL;